Last Updated on July 2, 2021 by Lawrence Berezin

 2. Find out whether you have a defense to the violation—for example, fire hydrant violations mentioned above.
 Discharging a passenger is generally a defense to double parking or parking at a bus stop.
 If you have a legitimate defense, fight your New York City parking ticket.
 You’ll win.

 3. If there are no defects and no legitimate defense, take advantage of the parking fine reduction program

 4. If you are a commercial organization, join the Fleet Program

 5. Find out whether the Stipulated Fine Program, the Commercial Abatement Program, or retaining an expert to fight your parking tickets is the right course of action for your company

 I appreciate the opportunity to join the conversation.
 John, great job!

 5 million tickets are issued in error.
-Please share your experiences.
+Would you please share your experiences?
 Let’s fight this parking ticket NYC challenge together.

 Please comment.
 Your opinions are important to us.